jdjakub/phd-thesis/ch-bl.md

 To reprogram the editor to work like this, we would do the following from within the editor.
 Navigate to the Masp code structures for the editor that synthesise the graphics structures to display a given state node.
 Enter Masp code that checks for the key `apply` in the given node and, if present, only renders the value of the key instead of the key itself.^[Admittedly, this will display all structures with an `apply` key this way, but further discretion is just as achievable with further programming.
 The point is that this can be changed at the user level.]
 Then, navigate to the code that handles key input.
 Add code that, when `a` is pressed, will insert a new map containing the `apply` key, render this to the graphics, and send text input to its value text box.
 Finally, navigate to the code that commits an entry on a `Tab` keypress.
 Change this to detect if it is for an `apply` key and, if so, to look up the symbol in the value node and treat it as a Masp function closure.
 For each entry in the `arg_names` field, add an entry to the map with a dummy value, render this to graphics, and then proceed with the default behaviour (highlight the next entry in the map).
 Depending on the precise implementation, it may be the case that only subsequent edits will be rendered this way.
 Otherwise, care may be necessary to refresh and re-render the entire editor state.

 ## A More Ambitious Novel Interface
 The above "taster" is a simple example of an interface that could be plausibly implemented early in BootstrapLab's self-sustaining lifetime.
-Beyond this, it points to a more general class of extensions which would support *projectional editing.* Projectional editors are a class of programming interfaces that provide domain-specific interfaces for certain program subexpressions, such as \LaTeX-style mathematical expressions to replace ASCII renderings (recall Section\ \ref{linguistic-freedom}).
+Beyond this, it points to a more general class of extensions which would support *projectional editing.* Projectional editors\ \parencite{ProjEdit} are a class of programming interfaces that provide domain-specific interfaces for certain program subexpressions, such as \LaTeX-style mathematical expressions to replace ASCII renderings (recall Section\ \ref{linguistic-freedom}).
 We would do well to import such ideas into BootstrapLab.
 We proceed to sketch how such an interface would be added to the system, and how its ramifications are different from ordinary non-self-sustainable projectional editors.

 As an example, suppose we want to program some fancy graphics.
 Fancy graphics require sophisticated vector mathematical formulae.
 In textual programming languages, these are expressed as ASCII with limited infix notation.
 The Gezira/Nile project\ \parencite{Gezira,Nile} attempted to improve on this with Unicode mathematical syntax.
 An extreme endpoint would be \LaTeX.
 All we have at the moment is something worse than all of these: verbose, explicit tree views spanning multiple lines.